-If you are weather enthusiast or hobbyist, you may have heard about a weather or storm glass, or even a weather globe at some point.
-You have probably already seen one without even knowing it.
+If you are a weather enthusiast or hobbyist, you may have heard about a weather or storm glass or even a weather globe at some point.
+But what is a storm glass, and how does it work?

 They may have different names but are all one and the same thing.
 They come in a variety of shapes and sizes.
 Many also come with different colored liquids, as they are mostly used for ornamental purposes nowadays.

 A storm glass is a meteorological instrument used in the 19th century to predict the weather.
 It consisted of a sealed tube filled with chemicals dissolved in distilled water.
 Weather predictions were based on the amount of crystallization and fogginess that occurred within the liquid.

 A little more than a century ago, these instruments were considered serious meteorological devices that were widely used to predict the weather.
 It became especially popular in Britain during the mid-1800s.
 (More on its history a little later in this article.)

 For some reason, the real inventor of the storm glass is unknown.
 What we do know, however, is that a British naval officer by the name of Admiral Robert FitzRoy is the man responsible for making it famous.